tuckerweibell/recipe/src/unreleased.md

 #### Design updates

+- update the EzTooltip styles to use 'white-space: pre-line', adding support for newlines within a tooltip.

 #### Bug fixes

 - relax type definition for EzStatus to make `size` optional (already has a default value of `normal`)